fluent/fluentd-docs-gitbook/deployment/high-availability.md

 Please note that there is one
 [known issue](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2019944)
-where VMware will occasionally lose small UDP packages used for heartbeat.
+where VMware will occasionally lose small UDP packages used for the heartbeat.

 ------------------------------------------------------------------------